 Resources

-AKOR Parenting offers a variety of instruments to assist parents, program leaders, and workshop facilitators:
+AKOR Parenting offers a variety of tools to assist parents, program leaders, and workshop facilitators:

 • Parent workshop facilitator's guides